-The usability testing of prototypes reduces the cost of design and programming because it allows us to identify usability problems of a future application in the early stages: incomprehensible icons and signatures and spaces in the interaction logic can be eliminated quickly and easily.
+The usability testing of prototypes reduces the cost of design and programming because it allows us to ensure quality assurance and to identify usability problems of a future application in the early stages: incomprehensible icons and signatures and spaces in the interaction logic can be eliminated quickly and easily.

 With the prototype, you can test the operability of the future application so you can determine whether users understand the names of the menu sections or how to use the navigation (especially if it is non-standard).
 As a result, unsuccessful solutions and problems are cut off at the prototype level, and proven interface solutions are sent to development.
 That is why this is often done by UX/UI design companies that care about the high quality of their products.